getsentry/publish/README.md

  1. We do not want employees to build and publish releases from their machines
  1. We want releases to require formal approvals from a limited set of release managers
  1. We want all the above to not discourage from any engineer initiating a release

-## Setup

-1. Set up [Craft](https://github.com/getsentry/craft/) for your repo and add `0.21.0` as `minVersion`:
-    ```yaml
-    minVersion: '0.21.0'
-    ```
-1. Add [action-prepare-release](https://github.com/getsentry/action-prepare-release/) to your project in a release workflow under `.github/workflows/release.yml`:
-    ```yaml
-    name: Release

-    on:
-      workflow_dispatch:
-        inputs:
-          version:
-            description: Version to release
-            required: true
-          force:
-            description: Force a release even when there are release-blockers (optional)
-            required: false

-    jobs:
-      release:
-        runs-on: ubuntu-latest
-        name: 'Release a new version'
-        steps:
-          - uses: actions/checkout@v2
-            with:
-              token: ${{ secrets.GH_RELEASE_PAT }}
-              fetch-depth: 0

-          - name: Prepare release
-            uses: getsentry/action-prepare-release@v1
-            env:
-              GITHUB_TOKEN: ${{ secrets.GH_RELEASE_PAT }}
-            with:
-              version: ${{ github.event.inputs.version }}
-              force: ${{ github.event.inputs.force }}
-    ```
-1. Make sure you don't have branch protections enabled on your repository or the [release-bot team](https://github.com/orgs/getsentry/teams/release-bot) is added to your repository as an admin with the "Include administrators" option disabled.
-This is to ensure we can automatically merge or push to master during the release flows with our bot.
-Also make sure the [engineering team](https://github.com/orgs/getsentry/teams/engineering) has write access to the repo.
-This is to ensure access of [getsentry-release](https://github.com/getsentry-release) bot.

 ## Usage